npruehs/ue4-rts/README.md

     1. Set the Image to some Translucent material with User Interface domain.
     1. Set the Image Size to the pixel size of a tile on your minimap (e.g. (4, 4)).
     1. Set the Tint to black with low alpha (e.g. (0, 0, 0, 0.2)).
+1. In your player controller blueprint (or whichever owns the minimap widget), when setting up (e.g. in BeginPlay):
+    1. Use the blueprint function RTSPlayerController::GetTeamInfo to get the team of the local player.
+    1. Use the blueprint function GetVisionInfoForTeam to get vision info for the local player.
+    1. Call SetupVisionInfo for the minimap widget.
+1. In your player controller blueprint (or whichever owns the minimap widget), handle the OnVisionInfoAvailable event and call SetupVisionInfo for the minimap widget.
+This is required for properly setting up vision info on clients where replication may cause a different initialization order.

 ### Setup Building Placement